CX-Box/cxbox-doc/docs/widget/type/emptywidget/emptywidget.md

 # EmptyWidget

-`EmptyWidget` widget is a component for displaying text or hidden data.
+`EmptyWidget` widget is a component for displaying text.

-* does not support control elements (e.g., action buttons or menus).
+* does not support control elements (e.g., action buttons or menus) and fields.
-* purpose is to display information or service fields within the current screen.

 ## Basics
 [:material-play-circle: Live Sample]({{ external_links.code_samples }}/ui/#/screen/myexample5022){:target="_blank"} ·